st3v3nhunt/dotfiles/README.md

 ## Installing Docker for Mac

-At the time of writing [Docker of Mac](https://www.docker.com/docker-mac) is not available via Homebrew.
+At the time of writing [Docker for Mac](https://www.docker.com/docker-mac) is not available via Homebrew.
 It can be downloaded from the [Docker Store](https://store.docker.com/editions/community/docker-ce-desktop-mac).